Cellulosic Ethanol profile

 Current grain-based ethanol production systems are an obvious first step in developing an agricultural-based industrial sector that addresses part of our national biofuel need.
 The industry is based on existing and proven crop production and transportation infrastructure models as well as a proven, workable fermentation production technology.
 However, grain-based production is limited by available grain feedstocks and their prices as valuable multi-use commodities.
 Any way to increase the efficiency of the grain-based processing systems increases their profitability for their owners and investors.

 For this reason, research engineers and industrialists have sought to make conventional, grain-based ethanol systems more efficient by not just fermenting (fermentation processing) the grain, but by bioprocessing as much of the plant (cellulose and hemicellulose) as possible.
-This technology looks to digest (enzymatic digestion) much of the plant into usable subunits that can then be efficiently converted (bio-catalysis) to sugars for fermentation processing.
+This technology seeks to digest (enzymatic digestion) much of the plant into usable subunits that can then be efficiently converted (bio-catalysis) to sugars for fermentation processing.
 The less usable co-products (lignin, ash and hard-to-process proteins) can be combusted to provide power and heat for the ethanol production facility and the residual non-combustible ash and gypsum can become a marketed co-product for field fertilizer.
 This is the basic system envisioned for cellulosic ethanol production.
 Cellulosic (plant fiber) "conversion," along with hydrogen, is viewed by many environmental and social policy organizations as being the transportation fuel future of the United States, if not the world.

 Conventional Ethanol Versus Cellulosic Ethanol